Many business owners whose companies offer fringe benefits ask, “Can I participate in my organization's fringe benefits programs?”

 For federal income tax withholding, the IRS allows you to use a flat 22% rate on the FMV of fringe benefits.
 You must also withhold a 1.45% rate for Medicare and an additional 0.9% on any amounts above $200,000 in total wages to an employee or employer.

 Many fringe benefits enable business owners to take advantage of their benefits packages.
-While most benefits are taxable to S-corp shareholders, partners, and sole proprietors, a few exceptions allow you to make the most of your benefits.
+While most benefits are taxable to S-corp shareholders, partners, and sole proprietors, a few exceptions allow you to make the most of whatever type of fringe benefits you choose to offer.

 If you're looking to offer taxable employee stipend benefits that you and your employees can use, PeopleKeep can help!
 Our benefits administration software allows organizations to set up and manage their benefits in minutes.